Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

 You can bring something to eat with you or go back to town, which is basically at the end of the path, and eat something in one of the local restaurants.

-It’s a 2.5 km on a nice boardwalk (no hills) through the mangroves and ponds where you can spot the elegant flamingos.
+It’s a 2.5 km walk on a nice boardwalk (no hills) through the mangroves and ponds where you can spot the elegant flamingos.

 It’s most likely to see them around that time or on your way back, around 5 pm.

-Or if you are more fond of the sea I would do the tour to Los Tuneles which leaves at around 11 am and comes back around 4 pm.
+Or if you are more fond of the sea, I would do the tour to Los Tuneles, which leaves at around 11 am and comes back around 4 pm.

 Day 4 – Kayak tour to Las Tintoreras and transfer to Santa Cruz